Meet the most flavorful stout ice cream out there.

 Mix well and transfer to the freezer bowl of your ice cream machine.

-Churn according to the instructions of your ice cream maker.
+Churn according to the instructions of your ice cream machine maker.

 Once the ice cream has reached thick and creamy consistency, transfer to an airtight container and freeze for at least 24 hours before serving.

 *choose a well balanced stout, not too thin and not too bitter, something you love the flavors of and will enjoy tasting in your ice cream